Francis Boggs: Career

 In 1908, he made The Fairylogue and Radio-Plays, which had its writer, L. Frank Baum, present a slide show and films as a live travelogue presentation of his Oz story.

 Boggs then set up a makeshift stage on a vacant lot in Downtown Los Angeles and produced In the Sultan's Power (1909) and The Heart of a Race Tout (1909), the first films made entirely in California.

-Boggs later returned to Los Angeles and rented a small bungalow in the Edendale district as a permanent base from which he operated a west coast satellite studio for Selig.
-Other East Coast studios soon began filming on the west coast to take advantage of its moderate climate.
+Boggs later returned to Los Angeles and rented a small bungalow in the Edendale district as a permanent base from which he operated a West Coast satellite studio for Selig.
+Other East Coast studios soon began filming on the West Coast to take advantage of its moderate climate.
 Among people Boggs worked with in the film industry were Robert Z. Leonard, Art Acord, Betty Harte, Bessie Eyton, and Bebe Daniels.

-The Sergeant, produced and directed by Boggs and written and starring Bosworth, was released in September 1910.
+The Sergeant, produced and directed by Boggs and written by and starring Bosworth, was released in September 1910.
 He also gave Roscoe "Fatty" Arbuckle his first movie work in 1909's Ben's Kid, and made four short films with him.